cspinupa/java-api/README.md

 TODO:
     - Not able to build the image (need to debug)
+        - Check with naming the project as employee-app vs naming the api as employee-api
     - Update client artifacts (index and js file)
     - Add tests
     - Add javaDocs